Nightlngale/grapefruit-ui/README.md

 ## API

-All components are nothing but a wrap over div element, so they accept all it's props.
+All components are nothing but a wrap over div element, so they accept all its props.

 ### Flex